 What happens during the initial session?

-It is understandable that you may feel nervous and uncomfortable the first time we meet.
-Crucially, it is very important to find the 'right fit' in terms of counsellor in order to feel it is ok to be vulnerable and to feel accepted for who you are.
+It is very important to find the 'right fit' in terms of counsellor in order to feel it is ok to be vulnerable and to feel accepted for who you are.

 The first session gives you the opportunity to meet me and ask any questions you may have before deciding if you want to continue with me as your counsellor.
 It also gives me a chance to find out more about you and what issues you are bringing as well as giving me an idea of your goals and expectations.